The Latest WUN Headlines + A Look at What's Up on Tuesday

 Via the National Weather Service.

-Tuesday: NW wind around 8 kt, becoming WSW in the afternoon.
+Tuesday: N wind around 7 kt, becoming SE in the afternoon.
 Sunny.
 Seas 1 ft or less.

-Tuesday Night: SW wind 8 to 10 kt.
+Tuesday Night: Variable winds 5 kt or less.
 Partly cloudy.
 Seas 1 ft or less.

 Sun, Moon, & Tide